corda/cordapp-trial-framework/docs/bnms_integration.md

 - `net.corda.businessnetworks.membership.bnoDecisionMaker` => How to handle membership applications, this will be an automatic acceptor

 This configuration file is built into the node which means this configuration cannot be changed at runtime.
 That means that the X500 names of the BNO and the Notary are locked in once clients have begun deploying. **Make sure you have stable BNO node prior to beginning deployment, otherwise a participant redeploy will be required.**

+More information on the configuration is available in the BNMS repository: https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management#configuration

 ## Role Lookup
 Now that the Cordapp has joined the business network you can start using membership data to lookup other nodes in the business network.
 This way your cordapp can target specific nodes to be counterparties depending on what role they have.